dompetriella/OceBot-2.0/README.md

 # ocebot2_0

-Improved version of the old ocebot app.
+Improved version of the old ocebot app made in Flutter.
 Keeps track of weight variations for Ocelot (hognose snake)

 Mostly a proof of concept for using Riverpod and Firestore, but it's a fun little thing to practice UX